CAMPSITES: 55 | GROUP SITES: 1 | RESERVATIONS

 Local Crystal Mountain Trail begins about five miles southwest of the campground.
 It climbs 1,600 feet in elevation through clear-cut areas and second-growth forest before breaking out to expansive views of the White River Valley and Mt.
 Rainier.
 The trail continues to climb along the ridge, showcasing wildflowers in early June and huckleberries in early August.

 Silver Springs Campground offers both standard and accessible sites and accommodates tents or RVs.
 A group picnic shelter is also available.
 Picnic tables and campfire rings with grills are provided, as are flush and vault toilets and drinking water.
 No electrical hookups are available.

-Visit or stay in one of the historic lookouts in the area.
+Visit one of the historic lookouts in the area.
 Lookouts are tangible symbols of Forest Service heritage, perched on high peaks with unobstructed views where they have been used throughout the years to detect fires in remote forest lands.

 Q: Who do I call if I need more information on the campground and its campsites?

 A: Call Mt.
 Baker-Snoqualmie National Forest Enumclaw Office at (360) 825-6585

 Q: How far is the Silver Springs Campground from the White River Campground?